 - 1 teaspoon vanilla extract

-Beat in the sugar, milk, eggs, flour, nutmeg, cinnamon, ginger, and vanilla on medium speed until mixture is smooth.
+- Beat in the sugars, evaporated milk, eggs, flour, nutmeg, cinnamon, ginger, and vanilla on medium speed until mixture is smooth.

-Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
-Pie will puff up like a souffle and then will sink down as it cools.
+- Bake for 55 to 60 minutes, or until knife inserted in center comes out clean.
+Pie will puff up like a soufflé and then will sink back down as it cools.